akirakianna/project-2/README.md

 - Option to 'hide' the similar artists when the user clicks the button a second time.

-When the button has been clicked (and we know if it has already been clicked from state) we set this state to be empty so that there is nothing to display:
+When the button has been clicked (and we know if it has already been clicked from state) the state is set to be empty, so that there is nothing to display:

 ```js
 if (buttonKey === key) {